mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Questioner:** Um, I don't think so.

 **Katagiri Roshi:** Okay.
-We can [explain] once more, again.
+We can [explain] once again.

 **Questioner:** Um, I'll refer to, if I see the floor, then I’ve created objects.
 Okay, this is delusion.
 So I'm asking, what is the difference between the experience of the floor as object [or] as delusion, or between pure vision, true vision of the floor.
-And you're making it sound like you talking about some...
+And you're making it sound like you’re talking about some...
 There's no relation, or some other experience, you’re not answering my question.
-Like, Dogen says, from the first, dullness and distraction are struck aside, he doesn't say, some day you will see the truth and then dullness and distraction will be struck aside.
+Like, Dogen says, “From the first, dullness and distraction are struck aside,” he doesn't say, “Some day you will see the truth and then dullness and distraction will be struck aside.”
 But you seem to be saying that.
 You’re not answering my question.

-**Katagiri Roshi:** I think a little bit, spiritual life...
-I think I can say... uh, how can I say? *Quality* of spiritual life is based on two points.
+**Katagiri Roshi:** I think a little bit, spiritual life... [...]
+Uh, how can I say?
+[The] *quality* of spiritual life is based on two points.
 One is awareness, awakening.
 Okay?
 Seeing deeply the ultimate nature of existence.
 That is awareness, or enlightenment, we say.
 Second is *salvation*.

-The first one, awakening, is experienced with wisdom, deep knowledge, okay? *Salvation* is *practice itself*.
+The first one, awakening, is experienced with wisdom, deep knowledge.
+Okay? *Salvation* is *practice itself*.

 So, a spiritual life consists of oneness of the awareness and salvation.
 That is called *faith*, we say.
 With faith you can understand the total picture of existence, related with the delusion of the object and not deluded, purity of the object.
 That is the total picture.
 They are connected with each other.

 But, usually we are always separate.
 So if you want to practice spiritual life, I think you have to see how the deluded world and also purity of the world are working together, interdependently.
 So for this, I think we need both: awareness and also salvation.
-And maybe salvation, I don't know is salvation is [appropriate] word or not.
+And maybe salvation, I don't know if salvation is [the appropriate] word or not.
 Salvation is practice itself.
 Okay?

 So how can you practice?
 Practice is, I think, flow, activity.
 I always [say this]. *Just do it*, just something going.
 So how can you do it?
 I think we need a *form*.
 When you do a gassho, this is a form.
 So you have to put yourself in the form, and then you should take care of the form with whole heartedness.
 This is, immediately that is called practice, and within the practice, salvation, you are saved – from the idea of [delusion] of object or from [purity] of object.

-Because, originally, what make it possible for two ideas to exist?
+Because, originally, what makes it possible for two ideas to exist?
 This is a question.
 So that is ultimate state of beings.
 So very naturally, you must understand that the ultimate state of existence, and also you have to live there.
 For this, how?
-So, two ways: awakening, and also salvation.
+Two ways: awakening, and also salvation.

 So, oneness.
 Both are one.
 So you have to *do it*.
 At that time, you can know it.

 Is that okay?

-That is called so-called faith, we say.
+That is called *faith*, we say.
 Otherwise, psychologically, philosophically, we discuss, we don't understand it.
 Still separation there.

 So how can you be free from?
 How can you be free from, how can we understand that oneness?
 So that is salvation, we say salvation.
 But salvation is what?
 Salvation comes from understanding?
 No. Experience?
 No. That is philosophical speech and religious philosophy, you know?
 So [...] you cannot get.
 So salvation should come from flow of practice, flow of activities.

-For this, we need a form, okay?
+For this, we need a form.
+Okay?
 The form should should be understood very deeply in terms of religious philosophy; that is awareness.
 And also, experience, we have to understand deeply.

 Do you have for something to his question?
 Is that okay?